tonybavalan/scorpio/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Scorpio, please send an e-mail to Tony Bavalan via [tonybavalan@projectscorpio.ml](mailto:tonybavalan@projectscorpio.ml).
+If you discover a security vulnerability within Scorpio, please send an e-mail to Tony Bavalan via [tonybavalan.a@gmail.com](mailto:tonybavalan@projectscorpio.ml).
 All security vulnerabilities will be promptly addressed.

 ## License